decentralized-identity/presentation-exchange/spec/spec.md

     (for example: a Verifier may simply want to know a Holder has a valid, signed credential of a particular type, without disclosing any of the data it contains).
-  5. If the `constraints` property of the _Input Descriptor_ is present and it contains a `self_attested` property set to the value `required`, ensure that any submission of data in relation to the candidate input is provided by the Holder.
+  5. If the `constraints` property of the _Input Descriptor_ is present, and it contains a `subject_is_issuer` property set to the value `required`, ensure that any submission of data in relation to the candidate input is fulfilled using a _self_attested_ credential.

 ::: note
 The above evaluation process assumes the User Agent will test each candidate